-The Plan holds an interest in the assets of the Master Trust for the second half of 2016 which is reported at fair value with the exception of fully benefit-responsive investment contracts, which are presented at contract value.
-The Plan held an interest in the assets of the H.J.
-Heinz Company Master Trust as of December 31, 2015 and for the first half of 2016 which was also reported at fair value.
-The Plan's investments in the trusts consist of various mutual funds, collective trusts, and common stock presented at fair value.
+The Plan holds an interest in the assets of the Master Trust which is reported at fair value with the exception of fully benefit-responsive investment contracts, which are presented at contract value.
+Net assets and investment income are allocated to the individual plans based upon their interest in each of the underlying participant-directed investments.
+The Plan's investments in the Master Trust consist of various mutual funds, collective trusts, and common stock presented at fair value.
 Valuation methodologies for each type of investment are discussed within Note 7 - Fair Value Measurements.